xXTacticalWaffleXx/cmdnotes_old/README.md

 -amend allows you to overwrite a previously saved note

-to compile this program from source clone the repo into visual studio 2017 or higher and compile
+to compile this repo from source you just grab the cmdnotes.cpp file from the repo and paste it into your ide